Emotional Connections in Branding

 How your brand makes others feel and why it matters.

-Diana Lillicrap 9.8.2017
+Diana Lillicrap 1.24.2024

-We’re great at rationalizing our decisions with the facts we know, but at the start and end of it all, we are emotional creatures that make choices based on the emotional payoffs associated with the decision.
+We’re great at rationalizing our decisions with the facts we know, but at the start and end of it all, we are emotional creatures who make choices based on the emotional payoffs associated with the decision.

 The Science Behind Decision-Making